The Charter of the French language and its regulations govern the consultation of English-language content.

 End of note

-Some vendors whose place of business is not located on a reserve do business primarily with Indians, band councils, tribal councils or band-empowered entities.
+Some vendors whose place of business is not located on a reserve do business primarily with First Nations members, band councils, tribal councils or band-empowered entities.
 In some cases, these vendors are in a remote location and their regular trading zone includes a reserve which is not in the immediate vicinity.
 In such cases, the requirement for the vendor to deliver the property to the reserve may be difficult to meet, either because of prohibitive costs or lack of transportation services.
-If this is the case, vendors may, under certain conditions, make tax-exempt sales to Indians, band councils, tribal councils or band-empowered entities without delivering the property to the reserve.
+If this is the case, vendors may, under certain conditions, make tax-exempt sales to First Nations members, band councils, tribal councils or band-empowered entities without delivering the property to the reserve.
 For more information, refer to GST/HST policy statement P-246, Remote stores and other off-reserve stores with significant sales to Indians, Indian bands and band-empowered entities, on the Government of Canada website.

 ITCs and ITRs